NEW YEARS 5780 – CHANGES IN CHUBEZA DELIVERY SCHEDULES:

 Chag Sameach and Shana Tova to all of you from all of us.
 We look forward to seeing you all!

-Over the holiday season, Ish Shel Lechem will not be baking bread, although cookies and crackers are available and may be ordered at any time.
+Over the upcoming holiday season, Ish Shel Lechem can only provide bread loaves for the Monday, Oct.
+7th deliveries.
+(No bread will be baked on October 3rd or 7th.)
+Cookies and crackers are available and may be ordered at any time.

 Ido and Carole will resume their regular baking schedule immediately after Sukkot and Simchat Torah.